RakhithJK/pyenv-pyenv-wiki/Home.md

 See also [Common build problems](https://github.com/pyenv/pyenv/wiki/Common-build-problems) for further information.

 ### How is this better than pythonbrew and pythonz?

 See [[Why pyenv?]]

+### Python scripts or shell scripts that use python keep failing

+If you experience failure while executing a script that issues `python` command or executes another python script:
+ - try executing the command again in the appropriate `pyenv shell`
+ - check if the command is a python script or invokes a python script and fix the shebang to `#!/usr/bin/env python`

+Such failures usually show up as:
+  - incompatible python version, but you are certain that you have correct version installed
+  - module not found but you are certain that the module is installed
+  - the issue can be traced back to something related to `PYTHONPATH`

 ### What is allowed in a `.python-version` file?